eggplants/pybsddb-mirror/docs/introduction.rst

    allow this access mode in berkeleydb.

-4. **Advanced transactional data store:** This mode of use is where the full capabilities of the Berkeley DB library are called into action.
+4. **Advanced transactional data store:** This mode of use is where the full capabilities of the Oracle Berkeley DB library are called into action.
    The programmer will probably not use the dictionary access methods as much as the regular methods of the DB object, so he can pass transaction objects to the methods.
 Again, most of this advanced